JBjoernskov/Ifc2Graph/README.md

 The Graph class visualizes the obtained adjacency graph using [NetworkX](https://networkx.org/) to construct the graph and [Graphviz](https://graphviz.org/) to visualize the the graph.

 #### Input:
-As input a the IfcGeometry output must be provided
+As input, the previously obtained dictionary must be provided.

 #### Ouput:
 The output is an image saved in a desired directory.
 Below, examples of generated graph images is seen for an actual building.